 Let me share a few anonymized snapshots from recent projects.
 These are not dressed up.
 These are the kinds of shifts that move a small business forward and make a marketing leader look like a genius at the next meeting.

-A regional home service brand struggled with slow booking in shoulder months.
-Their calls came in spurts then dried up.
-We rebuilt their service pages to sound like the way customers describe the problem and added a simple before after gallery from recent jobs with a brief caption on each image.
+A regional home service brand struggled with slow bookings in shoulder months.
+Their calls came in spurts, then dried up.
+We rebuilt their service pages to sound like the way customers describe the problem and added a simple before-and-after gallery from recent jobs with a brief caption on each image.
 We also created a case study that focused on one neighborhood project with community ties.
 Local references started mentioning the page without being asked.
-Booked calls rose by roughly one third over the next quarter.
+Booked calls rose by roughly one-third over the next quarter.
 The owner stopped asking if marketing was doing anything and started asking if we could roll this to more cities.

 FAQ on case study SEO